Transhumance: Kyrgyzstan

-Southeast and East Asia
+South and East Asia

 Transhumance practices are found in temperate areas, above ≈1000 m in the Himalaya–Hindu Kush area (referred to below as Himalaya); and the cold semi-arid zone north of the Himalaya, through the Tibetan Plateau and northern China to the Eurasian Steppe.

 Mongolia, China, Kazakhstan, Kyrgyzstan, Bhutan, India, Nepal and Pakistan all have vestigial transhumance cultures.
 The Bamar people of Myanmar were transhumance prior to their arrival to the region.
 In Mongolia, transhumance is used to avoid livestock losses during harsh winters, known as zuds.
 For regions of the Himalaya, transhumance still provides mainstay for several near-subsistence economies – for example, that of Zanskar in northwest India, Van Gujjars and Bakarwals of Jammu and Kashmir in India, Kham Magar in western Nepal and Gaddis of Bharmaur region of Himachal Pradesh.
 In some cases, the distances travelled by the people with their livestock may be great enough to qualify as nomadic pastoralism.